 Of course, every marriage—and every divorce—is different.
 And so, the legal issues that a court must decide when overseeing a Pflugerville divorce case will vary based on the situation.
 However, generally, courts must address each of the following if they apply.

 One of the primary concerns in many divorces is how the court will split up the couple’s assets at the conclusion of the divorce.
 Texas is a community property state.
-This means that courts will assume that all community property belongs to both spouses.
 For the most part, community property consists of any property either spouse obtained during the marriage.
 For example, if one spouse works outside the home and the other stays at home and raises the couple’s children, all income earned by the working spouse is community property.
 The other side of this is that any assets obtained by a spouse before the marriage are separate property.

 While most property acquired during a marriage is community property, there are a few important exceptions.

 Once the court identifies all of a couple’s community property, the court then must decide how to divide the assets up.
-Legally speaking, the primary source of guidance courts have when dividing a couple’s assets is that they must distribute property in a manner that is “just and right.”
+The primary source of guidance courts have when dividing a couple’s assets is that they must distribute property in a manner that is “just and right.”
 This leaves a lot of discretion for judges.
-There are no specific factors that the judge must consider, including:
+There are some specific factors that the judge may consider, including:

 For couples with children, it is safe to say that child custody is probably the most important issue decided in a divorce.
 Parents are used to raising and living with their children, and the thought of not having physical custody of a child is a significant adjustment.
 Thus, even the most amicable divorces can turn adversarial when the spouses disagree about child custody.